Tanzania–Uganda relations: Trade and Economy

 Trade between Uganda and Tanzania is very healthy and in 2013 Tanzania exported $62.2 million worth of goods to Uganda, mainly machinery, agriculture products and medicines.
 The Balance of trade is very even and in 2013 Uganda exported $62.6 million worth of goods to Tanzania, mainly corn and telecommunication equipment.

 Tanzania-Uganda pipeline

 The Uganda–Tanzania Crude Oil Pipeline (UTCOP) is a proposed pipeline to transport crude oil from Uganda's oil fields to Tanga, Tanzania, a port on the Indian Ocean.
 It is expected that construction will start in August 2016 and last three years at a budgeted cost of US$4 billion.
 The three oil companies currently prospecting or oil in Uganda, namely France's Total E&P Uganda, China's CNOOC and UK's Tullow Oil are expected to fund the pipeline.
 In March 2016, the Daily Monitor newspaper reported that Total E&P is prepared to spend US$4 billion (approx. USh13.52 trillion), to fund construction of this pipeline.

-Diplomatic Relations
+Diplomatic missions

-Tanzania and Uganda are both founding members of the East African Community and maintain well diplomatic relations.
 Tanzania has a High Commission in Kampala and Uganda also has a High Commission in Dar es Salaam.

-Tanzania and Uganda are both member states of the Commonwealth of Nations as republics in the Commonwealth of Nations.